visicode/Balzac.js/README.md

 ## What does it do?

-* Adds missing functionalities to web browsers.
+* Adds missing functionalities to javascript engines.
 * Enhance existing HTML elements.
 * Brings expected behavior to some incomplete features.
 * Gently overwrites JavaScript build-in objects.